okta/workflows-templates/workflows/manage_gsuite_user_licenses/readme.md

 8. You should see an email message that the user removed from the Okta group specified has been disabled in G-Suite.

-9. If you return to the G Suite Admin Portal and refresh the page, then select that user, you`ll see that user has been suspended by admin, but the user still has and G Suite License assigned.
+9. If you return to the G Suite Admin Portal and refresh the page, then select that user, you'll see that user has been suspended by admin, but the user still has an G Suite License assigned.

 10. Then after the specified delay, (in the default configuration that is one minute) the manager gets an email that the G Suite license for the target user has been removed.

 11. If you scroll down the page after refreshing the page, sure enough, the user targeted is unlicensed.

-12. Now we will reset the user`s G Suite status.
+12. Now we will reset the user's G Suite status.
 Put that same user back in the Okta specified group.

-13. The manager will get an email that the users G Suite user has been enabled and license restored.
+13. The manager will get an email that the user's G Suite user has been enabled and license restored.

 14. Sure enough if you return to the G Suite Admin Portal and refresh the page, then click on the target user, you can see that the license has been restored and the user is allowed to sign in again.